tdg5/blog_snippets/lib/blog_snippets/articles/crafting_your_first_pry_plugin/README.md

 #### Command hooks

+Before we talk about command hooks, please note that **command hooks are deprecated** in favor of Pry's hooks API which we'll talk about next.

 To facilitate customization and extension of existing or previously defined commands, Pry includes a couple of methods on each `Pry::CommandSet` instance that allow for registering hooks that fire before or after the matching command.